Rao-Blackwellised Reparameterisation Gradients: Experiments

 where $N$ is the size of the dataset $\mathcal{D}$ and $\left\{(\mathbf{x}^{(i)}, y^{(i)})\right\}_{i=1}^{B} \subset \mathcal{D}$ is a minibatch of size $B < N$.
 We use the standard train and test splits of both datasets.
 See Table \ref{table:bnn_results} for classification accuracies and log-likelihoods reported on the train and test sets of each dataset.

-For MNIST, we used the two-layer MLP architecture from \cite{srivastava2014dropout}, where each estimator is applied to all linear layers.
+For MNIST, we used the two-layer multi-layer perceptron (MLP) architecture from \cite{srivastava2014dropout}, which consists of two hidden layers of 1024 \texttt{ReLU} units.
+Each estimator is applied to all linear layers.
 For experiments with the R2-G2 estimator, we compute pre-activations in the same way as the local reparameterisation trick (i.e. sampling pre-activations directly).
 Our results illustrate that accuracies and log-likelihoods for the R2-G2 and LRT estimators match exactly.
 In Figures \ref{figure:bnn_mnist_grad_var_top} and \ref{figure:bnn_mnist_grad_var_bottom}, the variance of gradients for the R2-G2 and LRT estimators also coincide and are much lower than those of the RT estimator.
 These observations empirically supports Theorem \ref{theorem:local_reparam_as_r2g2}: the LRT estimator is an instance of the R2-G2 estimator and Rao-Blackwellisation.
 In other words, the local reparameterisation trick is equivalent to directly sampling pre-activations in forward computations and using a Rao-Blackwellised RT estimator in backpropagation.

 For CIFAR-10, we used the VGG-11 architecture described in \cite{simonyan2015vgg}, where each estimator is applied to the last four convolutional layers.
 For the last four convolutional layers, we do not include the local reparameterisation trick as a benchmark since sampling \emph{scalar} pre-activations directly would ignore dependencies induced by sharing weights in a convolutional layer (i.e. \emph{additionally assumes} $\mathbf{A}\mathbf{A}^{\top}$ is diagonal).
 The RT estimator is applied to the first four convolutional layers.
 To limit the effect of gradient variances from linear layers on gradient variances of convolutional layers, we applied the LRT estimator to all linear layers.